 Walking the Coast of Britain

 Hi, I’m Ken Scott, photographer, adventurer and a few other things.
-In February 2017 I will be setting off from my home in West Sussex to walk around the British coast.
+In February 2017 I set off from my home in West Sussex to walk around the British coast.

 All 5600 miles (9000 kms) of it.
 My latest adventure challenge.